Occupational Health and Safety in the Manufacturing Business

 In addition, Sumitomo Forestry has established e-learning courses, providing education for Japanese employees working aboard or who are scheduled to work at overseas manufacturing companies, such as the Zero Accident Alliance Campaign, Risk prediction training, and Risk Assessment.

-Sumitomo Forestry and its domestic and overseas manufacturing companies held a safety convention in March 2022, with the goal of "stimulating activities to prevent occupational accidents" and "raising awareness of safety and health".
-Manufacturing sites in Japan, Indonesia, Vietnam, and other countries were connected online.
+Sumitomo Forestry and its domestic and overseas manufacturing companies held a safety conference in March 2022, with the goal of "stimulating activities to prevent occupational accidents" and "raising awareness of safety and health" connecting 133 participants at manufacturing sites in Japan, Indonesia, Vietnam, and other countries online.

 The participants verified the activity policy for fiscal 2022, reviewed past work-related accidents and fires in the Group, shared case study for safety initiatives at each company, and presented awards for outstanding safety initiatives at the convention.
 In addition, we had a lecture from the Central Safety and work-related accident Prevention Association to raise awareness of safety and health.